Online Therapy for Men

 You can discover "The Will to Change" while working with a male therapist because Mindful Masculinity is leading the way.

 Mindful attention to the intention of listening to your body in a safe space with a mindful male therapist as your guide can help you discover core emotions AND embody your best Self-Energy (i.e., calm, clear, curious, courageous, confident, creative, compassionate, and connected).

 We can be clear and strategic to show how you can use your brain to change your brain, which is where emotions are born.
 Then, we can teach how to drop out of your head and into the body where emotions eventually show up.
 Shining a light on emotions may feel uncomfortable, and we get it.
 We believe that you have to feel it if you want to heal it.

 Our skillful and relatable approach integrates the treasures of neuroscience, attachment theory, and biosocial theory into the therapeutic process.
 Insight and corrective emotional experiences help you work The Change Triangle and find your Wise Mind to help you live a life worth living.

 We need to celebrate, normalize, and promote mental health - and - not just for men, but for everyone - and - not just for one month each calendar year, but each and every single day.

 Check out this 5 Minute Guide to Men's Mental Health and share it with your favorite dudes.

-We offer online therapy for men in New York and Georgia.
+We offer online therapy for men in Connecticut, Georgia, Maryland, and New York.